asukulu/Laravel-Events_Club/README.md

 Launch XAMPP Control Panel
 Start Apache and MySQL services
-Click on "Admin" next to MySQL to open phpMyAdmin in your browser Create a new database named "littleseed" if it doesn't exist
+Click on "Admin" next to MySQL to open phpMyAdmin in your browser Create a new database named "laravel" if it doesn't exist

 ### 7. Run database migrations